 You're sick, that sucks, go/stay home.

-Let your team, your lead and Laura know that you are sick and when you expect to feel better.
+Let your team, your lead and Shona know that you are sick and when you expect to feel better.

 Update everyone on how you are feeling if it takes longer then expected.
 Stay home until you are better.